 So what happens if the worst comes to the worst and you’re not sure that you made the right decision?
 You loved your house when you first signed the contract and now you’re not so sure.
 What if you acted too quickly or you spot a better option on the market?
 What if you paid too much for your house and now you’re worried about keeping up repayments.
 Sometimes something outside of your control might event occur which could mean a sudden change in your financial situation – potentially disastrous.

 You’re not alone.
 A 2013 study by Which?
-Money found that one in five Britons admit to have made some mistakes when buying a house.
+Money found that one in five Britons admit having made some mistakes when buying a house.

 What brings on Buyer’s Remorse?